gabriel20xx/CollabTable/CollabTableAndroid/README.md

 ## Synchronization

-The app includes sync functionality that:
+The app uses a WebSocket-first sync strategy with an HTTP fallback:

+- WebSocket (`/api/ws`): Sends a `sync` message with local changes and receives deltas plus the new `serverTimestamp`.
+- HTTP (`POST /api/sync`): Used automatically as a fallback if the WS exchange fails.

+Behavior:
-- Sends local changes to the server
+- Sends local changes since the last sync and receives server changes since the last known timestamp.
-- Receives changes from other clients
-- Resolves conflicts using timestamps (latest wins)
+- Timestamps are used to resolve conflicts (latest wins).
+- If the server is protected with `SERVER_PASSWORD`, the app sends `Authorization: Bearer <password>` for both HTTP and WebSocket.

-To trigger sync, you can call the `SyncRepository.performSync()` method from your code.
+To trigger sync programmatically, call `SyncRepository.performSync()`.

 ## Building for Release